What's Coming to Netflix in January 2021 - What's on Netflix

 - London Heist (2017) – British action thriller about a career criminal looking into his father’s murder.
 Also known as Gunned Down in some regions.

-- Monarca (Season 2) N – Mexican drama bout a tequila empire that’s looking like it might tumble.
+- Monarca (Season 2) N – Mexican drama about a tequila empire that’s looking like it might tumble.

+- Mud (2012) – Matthew McConaughey stars in this drama directed and written by Jeff Nichols.

+- Mystic Pizza (1988) – The story of three girls coming of age working in a pizza parlor.

 - Running Man (Season 1) – Animated kids series from Korea.